 More Science When Will Scientists Grow Meat in a Petri Dish?
 A handful of scientists aim to satisfy the world's growing appetite for steak without wrecking the planet.
-The first step: grab a petri dish By Jeffrey Bartholet Photograph by Kevin Van Aelst Editor's note: This article appears in print with the title "Inside the Meat Lab."
+The first step: grab a petri dish By Jeffrey Bartholet THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Photograph by Kevin Van Aelst Editor's note: This article appears in print with the title "Inside the Meat Lab."
 It is not unusual for visionaries to be impassioned, if not fanatical, and Willem van Eelen is no exception.
 At 87, van Eelen can look back on an extraordinary life.
 He was born in Indonesia when it was under Dutch control, the son of a doctor who ran a leper colony.
 As a teenager, he fought the Japanese in World War II and spent several years in prisoner-of-war camps.
 The Japanese guards used prisoners as slave labor and starved them.
 “If one of the stray dogs was stupid enough to go over the wire, the prisoners would jump on it, tear it apart and eat it raw,” van Eelen recalls.
 “If you looked at my stomach then, you saw my spine.
 I was already dead.”
 The experience triggered a lifelong obsession with food, nutrition and the science of survival.
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Buy Digital Issue $7.99 Add To Cart Print + DigitalAll Access $99.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.